The Moth Radio Hour: Question Marks

 But something about this guy's

-real, it's laugh at my life.
+laugh at my life.
+It's real.

 But something about this guy's question was particularly troubling and challenging for me.
+Because I knew he wasn't just asking about Leviticus 18, 22.

+He was lonely.
 He was hiding his identity from his community.

 And he needed to believe that somehow in the end, even though it seemed impossible, he'd be able to hold on to these religious values and it would all be okay.
+He'd find love in that community.

 And it was so hard because that tapped into a deep insecurity of my own.

-All I've wanted my whole life is to be in a healthy, loving relationship, but despite working so hard towards that goal, at that point, I had nothing to show for it.
+All I've wanted my whole life is to be in a healthy, loving relationship, but despite working so hard towards that goal, at that point I had nothing to show for it.

 And I was wondering if God really cared about me finding love.

 I felt like sometimes it might be easier to just throw away all these laws that felt so inhibiting and just maybe that way I could find love.
+But this wasn't the time to talk about my problems.

 If you think you've got it bad, let me tell you.